Symphony of the Seas cruise ship: 48 passengers tested positive for Covid-19 - ExBulletin

 “Mild symptoms”

 Royal Caribbean says it is also implementing additional health and safety measures, such as improved cleaning.
-On US-based cruises, masks must now be worn in indoor public spaces – this policy was recently updated to expand mask wearing requirements for fully vaccinated passengers.
+On US-based cruises, masks must be worn in indoor public spaces.
+This policy was recently updated to extend indoor mask wearing requirements to fully vaccinated passengers.

 “Each person quickly went into quarantine,” reads a Royal Caribbean statement on the Symphony of the Seas outbreak.
 “Everyone who tested positive was asymptomatic or had mild symptoms, and we are constantly monitoring their health.”